HowTo: ESPEasy – connect the rotary encoder to the ESP8266 and evaluate it

 1. Hello Fabian

-Thank you for your answer – I wish you a HAPPY NEW YEAR!!
+Thank you for your answer - I wish you HAPPY NEW YEAR !!

 For your general information:

-..I have some esp for various applications, hardware can do it, but I am (unfortunately still) the “copier” in software – so please check my rules..
+..I have some esp for various applications can be hardware, in software I am (unfortunately still) the "copier" - so please check with my rules..

 ..one of my projects - I want/will build a "smoker control" for my friend.